KukaXoco Finance: Investment Center

 There are a large number of poorly run, and/or with lousy innovation,

-10/20/30 years -- cannot outperform the SP500 Index (tradeable as SPY)
+that across 10/20/30 years -- cannot outperform the SP500 Index

-the following should not be in most people's portfolios.
-And many of
+for speculative trading / gambling, the following should not be in

-these companies have a lot of debt, making them 'zombie' companies -
+of debt, making them 'zombie' companies - the walking-corporate dead.

 STOCKS/ACCIONES & ETFS